jarss/TAONAW/content/Blogging/css-updates-1.md

 a whole menu of options is a question mark away, and everything has a hotkey.
 Magit was something I stayed away from in the past because I'm still scared of Git.
 After my last experience tough, I should keep using Magit for my work on this site.
 Magit is more effective and visual, and to me, the later is crucial.

 I will babble some more about my tweaks and CSS as I work on things.
 I will keep updates in this category ([Blogging](https://joshrollinswrites.com/blogging/)) so you can follow up, or ignore them.

+## Changes now merged (2019-02-06) {#changes-now-merged--2019-02-06}

+I completed some initial changes to the CSS and merged with back with my main site version.

+Those of you who understand git won't think much of it: all I did was marge a branch.
+Those of you who don't understand git won't think of it at all.

+To me however, this is quite a big deal.
+I have successfully finished my first merge, in Magit none-the-less, after implementing changes on another branch.

+## Changes implemented {#changes-implemented}

+Most of the complaints I got about my current layout is the width of the sidebar to the left.
+It takes a lot of space, and for people who like to work with small screens, this was very annoying.
+The other issues I found was that this theme has three layout versions (we can call them extra wide, wide, and narrow).
+They were also indicated in ems and rems in the CSS, which I didn't like.

+When it comes to screen width, I prefer to use pixels.
+So the site now has two versions: more than 800px and less than 800px.
+I will tweak with these some more (I think 600 as a max is better).
+The sidebar was tweaked to be narrower, as well as the site's title font.

+Next, I think I will turn my attention to the navigation links themselves (under Topics) and make them more obvious with pure CSS; I have no intention of uploading fancy images.
+I also want to break the empty white at the right of the content in a way that doesn't make it all look so empty.
+We will see what happens there.

+If anything looks off to you, please let me know in the comments!
+Thank you.